An infinite class of unsaturated rooted trees corresponding to designable RNA secondary structures: Proof of main result (Theorem )

-We shall establish that the following six properties hold for Algorithm 1. \begin{prop} For each set $\mathcal{B}$, nucleotides at a given height are either all in $\mathcal{B}$, or all not in~$\mathcal{B}$. \end{prop} \begin{prop} For each set $\mathcal{B}$, the nucleotides at height $n+1$ are not coloured at Step 2 (and so, if Step 4 is reached, these nucleotides receive a tag and therefore Step 5 is well-defined). \end{prop} \begin{prop} For each set $\mathcal{B}$, the tags (with respect to $\mathcal{B}$) of all nucleotides at a given height share the same parity. \end{prop} \begin{prop} Parity alternates between successive tagged heights. \end{prop} \begin{prop} Each set $\mathcal{B}$ is balanced. \end{prop} \begin{prop} Elements of each balanced set $\mathcal{B}$ must all pair with one another in $M$. \end{prop}
+We shall establish that the following six properties hold for Algorithm 1. \begin{prop} For each set $\mathcal{B}$, nucleotides at a given depth are either all in $\mathcal{B}$, or all not in~$\mathcal{B}$. \end{prop} \begin{prop} For each set $\mathcal{B}$, the nucleotides at depth $n+1$ are not coloured at Step 2 (and so, if Step 4 is reached, these nucleotides receive a tag and therefore Step 5 is well-defined). \end{prop} \begin{prop} For each set $\mathcal{B}$, the tags (with respect to $\mathcal{B}$) of all nucleotides at a given depth share the same parity. \end{prop} \begin{prop} Parity alternates between successive tagged depths. \end{prop} \begin{prop} Each set $\mathcal{B}$ is balanced. \end{prop} \begin{prop} Elements of each balanced set $\mathcal{B}$ must all pair with one another in $M$. \end{prop}

 Assume Properties \ref{prop1} to \ref{prop6} hold, and consider how Algorithm 1 terminates at Step 3.
-Step~2 colours all nucleotides in set $\mathcal{B}$, which by Property \ref{prop1} comprises all nucleotides at one or more heights.
-Therefore each application of Step 2 strictly decreases the number of uncoloured heights.
-This number is bounded below by 1 because, by Property \ref{prop2}, the nucleotides at height $n+1$ are never coloured.
-Therefore eventually this number is reduced to 1 at Step 2, at which point only the nucleotides at height $n+1$ are uncoloured and Algorithm 1 immediately terminates at Step 3.
-At this point, all nucleotides at other heights have been coloured (at some iteration of Step 2), and so belong to some balanced set by Property~\ref{prop5}; by Property \ref{prop6} these nucleotides must all pair with one another in $M$.
-The nucleotides at height $n+1$ all have the same type (A or C) and so cannot pair with one another; therefore they remain unpaired in $M$, establishing Claim 1.
+Step~2 colours all nucleotides in set $\mathcal{B}$, which by Property \ref{prop1} comprises all nucleotides at one or more depths.
+Therefore each application of Step 2 strictly decreases the number of uncoloured depths.
+This number is bounded below by 1 because, by Property \ref{prop2}, the nucleotides at depth $n+1$ are never coloured.
+Therefore eventually this number is reduced to 1 at Step 2, at which point only the nucleotides at depth $n+1$ are uncoloured and Algorithm 1 immediately terminates at Step 3.
+At this point, all nucleotides at other depths have been coloured (at some iteration of Step 2), and so belong to some balanced set by Property~\ref{prop5}; by Property \ref{prop6} these nucleotides must all pair with one another in $M$.
+The nucleotides at depth $n+1$ all have the same type (A or C) and so cannot pair with one another; therefore they remain unpaired in $M$, establishing Claim 1.

 To complete the proof of Claim 1, we must prove Properties \ref{prop1} to \ref{prop6}.\\

 We first show that Properties \ref{prop1} to \ref{prop4} hold for the initial set $\mathcal{B}$ (defined in Step 1).